wkumari/draft-vandergaast-edns-client-subnet/README.md

-   Nameserver by forwarding the ECS option that it received from another client, a short SOURCE PREFIX-LENGTH in the original query could cause a tailored response to be returned by the Authoritative
+   Nameserver by forwarding the ECS option that it received from another client, a short SOURCE PREFIX-LENGTH in the original query could cause a tailored response to be returned by the Authoritative Nameserver that would not be the tailored response it would use if it had more information.

-Contavalli, et al.       Expires August 27, 2015               [Page 10]
+Contavalli, et al.      Expires September 8, 2015              [Page 10]

-Internet-Draft        Client Subnet in DNS Requests        February 2015
+Internet-Draft        Client Subnet in DNS Requests           March 2015

-   Nameserver that would not be the tailored response it would use if it had more information.

    When the query includes a longer SCOPE PREFIX-LENGTH, the response returned may still be cached for the ADDRESS and SCOPE PREFIX-LENGTH